TURN STONE RESEARCH

 John Moulton Barn, Grand Teton National Park

-Sam's passion for history extends back nearly three decades, when her parents found her watching the History Channel instead of Saturday morning cartoons.
-She discovered her interest in genealogy at 16, and has been within arm's reach of a book ever since.
+Sam's passion for history extends all the way back to when her parents found her watching the History Channel instead of Saturday morning cartoons.

-When she graduated with her MSc. in Historic Preservation from the University of Vermont in 2013, Sam headed west to Jackson Hole, Wyoming, where a burgeoning career in field teaching first took hold.
-As the Director of Historical Research and Outreach at the Jackson Hole Historical Society & Museum, a staff training for local wildlife guides became a jumping off point into interpreting history for self-identified βnon-historians.β
+Sam graduated with her MSc. in Historic Preservation from the University of Vermont in 2013, and headed west to Jackson Hole, Wyoming.
+Here a burgeoning career in field teaching first took hold as the Director of Historical Research and Outreach at the Jackson Hole Historical Society & Museum.
+A staff training for local wildlife guides became a jumping off point into interpreting history for self-identified βnon-historians.β In addition to the History Museum, Sam has worked for Grand Teton National Park (where she got to live at the historic White Grass Ranch!) and she currently advises the Teton County Historic Preservation Board.

-She returned home to Vermont in 2015, where the history is deeper and the woods greener.
-Sam prefers to learn and teach outside, replacing the book stacks of her youth with hardwood forests.
+Sam is currently based in Vermont, where the history is deeper and the woods are greener.
+In Vermont, Sam is a field trip leader with the Vermont Master Naturalist Program.
+She prefers to learn and teach outside, and can usually be found near old hill farms or cemeteries.
 Sam's happiest when others are inspired to share their own personal history with her during a walk in the woods.